Safari in December

 Why we love December in the Masai Mara

-Following the short rains in November, the grasslands now look green and begin to grow again.
-This dense new carpet of green growth contains many nutrients for the plains game; white tissue paper flowers (Cycnium tubulosum) grow across the plains.
-The baboons love to feed on these flowers.
-Early mornings are around 18 degrees Celsius, midday around 30 degrees Celsius and evenings are a balmy 26 degrees Celsius.
-We can expect scattered bursts of rain in the afternoons, settling the dust and cooling off the day.
+Following the short rains in November, the grasslands look green and begin to grow again.
+This dense new carpet of green growth contains many nutrients for the plains game.
+White tissue paper flowers (Cycnium tubulosum) grow across the plains, and baboons love to feed on them.

-The majority of the plains game from impalas, gazelles, topis to the warthog have had their young and now the process of rutting has started.
-Males are busy re-establishing their territories especially after a shower of rain, as their scent markings will fade.
-The impalas are the most raucous as the males chase each other around, white tails fluffed out, heads held high in the air and letting out a loud series of grunts.
+The impalas are particularly raucous; males chase each other around with their tails fluffed out and their heads held high, letting out a loud series of grunts.
 This serves to assert their dominance as well as impress the does.
-The females, already in season, will not relent or be impressed so easily; they will make sure their male suitor has stamina.
+The females, already in season, will not relent or be impressed so easily; they will want to ensure their male suitor has stamina.

 Sightings of serval cats increase in December.
-In the early mornings we see bat-eared foxes and their pups foraging for termites near their mounds and on occasion, we might catch an aardvark on his way back to his burrow after a night spent digging for termites.
+In the early mornings, we see bat-eared foxes and their pups foraging for termites near their mounds, and on occasion, we might catch an aardvark on his way back to his burrow after a night spent digging for termites.
 Some of the termite funnels have small mushrooms growing on them.

-December is an interesting month for birding with a few flocks of migratory birds passing through the Mara, including black storks, white storks and spoon-billed storks and the rufous-bellied herons who are back in the marshes after a long absence.
-Double-toothed barbets nest in the trees around camp.
-As the Teclea nobilis trees fruit, common bulbuls and black-and-white-casqued hornbills are seen more readily.
+December is an interesting month for birding.
+A few flocks of migratory species pass through the Mara, including black storks, white storks, spoon-billed storks, and rufous-bellied herons, which are back in the marshes after a long absence.